UberNick/CodeableGenericBug/README.md

 Three scenarios are tested in the following order:

-* A reference scenario of using a Codable wrapper object.
+1. A reference scenario of using a Codable wrapper object.
-* A broken scenario that re-uses the Codable wrapper object, but with a generic reference on the inner struct
+2. A broken scenario that re-uses the Codable wrapper object, but with a generic reference on the inner struct
-* A workaround scenario that successfully uses generic wrappers, but does so by not defining the inner struct inline
+3. A workaround scenario that successfully uses generic wrappers, but does so by not defining the inner struct inline

 ## Comparisons

 * `FooWrapper` (working) vs `GenericWrapper` (broken)
-* The only difference between the two is that "data" is typed as `Foo` on the left and as `T` (generic) on the right
+* The only difference between the two is that "attributes" is typed as `Foo` on the left and as `T` (generic) on the right
 * The left struct works fine for our use case.
 The right struct causes a runtime error when decoding.

 ![](specific_vs_generic.png "Specific vs Generic")